turnerlabs/looker_stack_docker/README.md

 **Currently supported operating system: Ubuntu 18.04(automatically grabs the latest version of Ubuntu)**

-This is a dockerized version of the looker stack.
+This is a dockerized version of the Looker stack.

 This code was taken from <https://github.com/troyharvey/docker_looker/tree/looker-6-docker-setup> and modified to follow the patterns that I'm using in AWS.